 Mindful Nourishment Matters

-Mindful Nourishment Matters is our community outreach initiative to provide education and resources for eaters as well as creating new market opportunities for farmers.
+Mindful Nourishment Matters is our community outreach initiative to provide education and resources for eaters, home and community gardeners as well as creating local market demand for farmers.
 We found a need for more awareness and education around locally and sustainably grown foods and how it can impact our health, environment and local economy.

 Our Initiatives